ll.pysql – Database import script

 Variable objects can be used to receive OUT parameters of procedure calls or

 SQL statements.
-A variable object can be specified like this: var("foo")
+A variable object can be specified like this: var("foo").

-is the “name” of the variable.
+"foo" is the “name” of the variable.
 When a variable object is passed

 to a procedure the first time (i.e. the variable object is uninitialized),

-the resulting value after the call will be stored under the name of the
+the call will be stored under the name of the variable.
+When the variable is

-variable.
-When the variable is used in a later command the stored value will
+used in a later command the stored value will be used instead.
+(Note that it’s

-be used instead.
-(Note that it’s not possible to use the same variable twice
+not possible to use the same variable twice in the same procedure call,

-in the same procedure call, if it hasn’t been used before, however in later
+if it hasn’t been used before, however in later commands this is no problem).

-The type of the variable defaults to int
+The type of the variable defaults to int, but a different type can be

 passed when creating the object by passing the Python type like this:

-var("foo", str)
+var("foo", str).

 It is also possible to create variable objects via command line parameters.